Stelvio Pass Ski Resort Italy

 Pro or Con (depending on your perspective!)

-- Snow quality can be variable- but it is summer, so no complaints!
+- Snow quality becoming increasingly variable- but it is summer, and glacier's are in trouble, so no complaints!

 - The road up may freak some visitors out, but it is a wonderful experience.